Flynn500/Graphing-Application-Rust-/README.md

 <img src="fgimg/Screenshot (39).png" alt="Image description">

 I was at chapter 7 of the rust book when starting this project and this project was purley a way for me to get some hands on experience with rust.
-I'm sure there are much better ways to go about error handling and passing around data within the program but I have next to no experience on designing in an expandable and maintainable way.
-While the overall system design is lacking this project gave me a much better grasp of ownership in rust and I found myself quickly improving at small scale problems within the language.
+Overall really enjoyed using rust for this but in future I would look to try different languages for front end.
+I think I also need to learn more about system design as I don't think I could realistically add much more functionality without having to massivley overhall the project.

 <img src="fgimg/Screenshot (41).png" alt="Image description">